 - 1. Go to http://saplinglearning.com and click "US Higher Ed" at the top right.
 For best results, use Google Chrome or Mozilla Firefox. - 2a.
 If you already have a Sapling Learning account, log in then skip to step 3. - 2b.
 If you do not have an account you can create one, using either of the following: - If you have a Facebook account, you can use it to quickly create a Sapling Learning account.
 Click "Create an Account", then "Create my account through Facebook".
 You will be prompted to log into Facebook if you aren't already.
 Choose a username and password, then click "Link Account".
 You can then skip to step 3. - Otherwise, click "Create an Account."
 Supply the requested information and click "Create My Account".
 Check your email (and spam filter) for a message from Sapling Learning and click on the link provided in that email. - 3.
 Find your course in the list (you may need to expand the subject and term categories) and click the link.
-Our course name is "The University of North Carolina Chapel Hill ECON 101/ECON 101H Intro to Econ Fall15 BALABAN" - 4.
+Our course name is "The University of North Carolina Chapel Hill ECON 101/ECON 101H Intro to Econ Spring15 BALABAN" - 4.
 When prompted, enter the course keycode.
-The keycode for your section is "101". - 5.
+The keycode is the time your class starts, either 9:05AM, 10:10AM or 1:25PM. - 5.
 Select a payment option and follow the remaining instructions.
 At the beginning of each course, there is approximately a two-week grace period in which you can enter the course for free and do all your work.
 At the end of the grace period you will be prompted to pay.